Making your own greens powder has quite a few perks;

 Have you ever thought about making your own organic superfood greens powder?

-This is quite new for me.
-I only got into making my own greens powder this year.
+I only started making my own this year.
 I’ve had pre-made greens powders in the past, but it’s not something I take often as they can be quite expensive!

-My journey to making my own superfood greens powder started when my family and I couldn’t keep up with the amount of kale, spinach, lettuce, etc. that was growing in our veggie patch.
-A lot of it was spoiling, and I felt like it was going to waste by throwing it in the compost, as later during the winter months, our greens supply goes right down and it would be great to have all these nutritious greens then. *enter this greens powder*
+The reason I started making my own was because my family and I couldn’t keep up with the amount of kale, spinach, lettuce, and herbs we were growing in our veggie patch.
+A lot of it was spoiling, and I felt like it was going to waste by throwing it in the compost, as later during the winter months, our greens supply drops and it would be great to have all these nutritious greens then.
+Thus, this greens powder.

-We often hear about all these superfood products coming out that are “a must” to include in our diets, but it can be hard (and pricey) to keep up with them all.
-Plus, they don’t always work (some are even very poor quality).
-So, is harvesting greens, dehydrating them, blitzing them into a powder, then adding that powder to smoothies, soups, etc. really that beneficial?
+We hear all these superfood products coming out that are “a must” to include in our diets, but it can be hard (and pricey) to keep up with them all.
+Plus, they don’t always work (some are very poor quality).
+So, is harvesting, dehydrating and blitzing greens into a powder really that beneficial?

 The short answer… YES!
-And the great thing about it is you only need a small amount to receive it’s powerful nutritional benefits! (as the powder is a concentrated form).
+Greens are nutritional powerhouses, and the best part about a greens powder is you only need a small amount to receive the nutritional benefits!

-I would say definitely no. I’ve written a post before discussing why it’s not possible to out supplement a poor diet, and the main reason why is there are many parts that contribute to overall health (sleep, exercise, healthy eating, supplementing when needed, reducing stress, etc.) and they’re all necessary to achieve a healthy state of being.
-If you were to consume solely protein shakes for breakfast, lunch, and dinner, you’d be getting plenty of protein and a few other nutrients, but what about all these other vitamins, minerals, fatty acids, etc. You’d be cutting out so many other vital nutrients your body requires to thrive.
+Now, greens powders can not replace vegetables and a wholefoods diet.
+I’ve written a post before discussing why it’s not possible to out-supplement a poor diet, and the main reason is because there are many parts that contribute to overall health – sleep, exercise, healthy eating, supplementing when needed, reducing stress, etc. – and they’re all necessary to live a healthy life.
+If you were to consume solely protein shakes for breakfast, lunch, and dinner, you’d be getting plenty of protein, but what about all the other micronutrients, fatty acids, etc. You’d be cutting out so many other vital nutrients your body needs.

-The benefits of consuming a variety of whole foods are that they come with a range of vitamins, minerals, fats, protein, phytochemicals, etc. Plus, they contain nutrient pairs.
+The benefits of consuming a wide variety of wholefoods are that they come with a range of vitamins, minerals, fats, protein, phytochemicals, etc. Plus, they contain nutrient pairs.
 These are nutrients that need one another for proper absorption in the body.
-For example, iron is absorbed twice as well by the body when paired with vitamin C.
+For example, iron is absorbed twice as well when paired with vitamin C.

-The options are limitless with what you can do with a greens powder!
-Some of the many options include:
+The options are limitless when it comes to what you can do with a greens powder;

 - Scrambled eggs or omelette